Digital & Tech Glossary

 Static Site Generation

-Pre-building all pages at build time for maximum performance.
+Pre-building all pages at build time for maximum performance, eliminating server processing delays and enabling faster loading speeds.

 Static Site Generation (SSG)

-Build process that pre-generates all website pages as static HTML files for optimal performance and simplified hosting.
+Build process that pre-generates all website pages as static HTML files for optimal performance, simplified hosting, and better SEO rankings.

 Static Site Generator

-A tool that generates static HTML pages from templates and content at build time rather than on each request.
+A tool that generates static HTML pages from templates and content at build time, enabling faster loading websites with better security.

 T